defenseunicorns/delivery-aws-iac/doc/adr/0009-automated-release-process.md

 ## Decision

 - We will do a SemVer version periodically, with no fixed release cadence.
 We will release when we feel it is important to do so.
+- We will set up a GitHub Action that runs every day that alerts us via Slack if a release has not been made in the last 14 days.
 - We will use the ReleasePlease bot to do the releases.

 Why: